-Must work well in a team environment and be able to constructively interact with colleagues, hearing committee and board members, judges, opposing counsel, and members of the public.
+Must work well in a team environment and be able to constructively interact with colleagues, hearing committee and board members, judges, opposing counsel, and members of the

 Ability to work well under pressure and to set and manage multiple priorities with minimal supervision.

-Must be able to multi-task, be detail oriented, deadline driven, and able to work in a fast- paced environment.
+Must be able to multi-task, be detail oriented, deadline driven, and able to work in a fast- paced

-Proficient computer skills, including Microsoft Office 365 and online legal research tools.
+Proficient computer skills, including Microsoft Office 365 and online legal research

-Ability to handle and maintain confidentiality of highly sensitive information.
+Ability to handle and maintain confidentiality of highly sensitive

-About DC Bar
+About D.C.
+Bar